Phytophthora ramorum at Quarry Bank

-Over the last two years, Phytophthora ramorum has been repeatedly identified in the Northern Woods on the Quarry Bank estate.
-The outbreaks have been in the Chapel Woods, an area of the Northern Woods.
+Over the last two years, Phytophthora ramorum has been repeatedly identified in the Chapel Woods, and area of the Northern Woods, on the Quarry Bank estate.
 The outbreaks so far have been due to infected rhododendron plants.

 When native species become infected with Phytophthora they are killed by the disease but they don’t spread it.
 However, there are several non-native species that play an active part in spreading the disease, including rhododendron and larch.
 It’s vital that we minimise the risk posed by these ‘carriers’ of Phytophthora.